Brand Hong Kong

 Individual who is about to leave Hong Kong

-An individual chargeable to Salaries Tax who is about to migrate to other countries, to study or to work overseas, is required to notify IRD in writing at least 1 month before the expected date of departure.
+An individual chargeable to Salaries Tax who is about to migrate to other countries, to study or to work overseas, is required to notify the IRD in writing at least 1 month before the expected date of departure.
 The Commissioner may accept a shorter notice if it is considered reasonable.

 Please also see:-